Pingdu Shandong, China Travel Guide

 Check local calendars for festival dates.

-Explore traditional eateries for genuine local ambiance.
+Explore classic restaurants for authentic local ambiance.

 Try the local Pingdu Da Hong Chang (big red sausage) from a market.
 It provides a unique local flavor and authentic taste of the region.